keivanipchihagh/toolkit4life/README.md

-# kih-toolkit
+# toolkit4life
-A PyPI package to help speed-up development
+A PyPI package to help speed-up development and make life easier.